cse-sim/cse/doc/src/records/foundation.md

 Any ground-contact wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see **sfFndFloor**) to indicate which floor shares the same ground boundary condition in the two-dimensional context.

-MATERIALs used in a FOUNDATION cannot have variable properties at this time.  <!-->TODO?<-->
+MATERIALs used in a FOUNDATION cannot have variable properties at this time.

 Some of the relevant dimensions and properties in the two-dimensional context are defined in the FOUNDATION object (and FNDBLOCK subobjects), but several others are specified by the corresponding SURFACE objects: